telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Saving

 To save selected sessions, use the **Save** context menu option.
-The saved sessions will appear in the **Sessions** list to the left of the Fiddler Everywhere interface, and from there, you can later re-open, export, and share them.
+The saved sessions will appear in the save **Sessions** tree to the left of the Fiddler Everywhere interface, and from there, you can later re-open, export, and share them.

 - **Selected sessions**&mdash;Saves all chosen sessions; can be accessed with the keyboard by pressing `S`.